jazenwong/wong-blog/_posts/essay/2023-03-02-micromanaging.markdown

 It makes sense to micromanage when you're doing things that don't necessarily have to scale.
 Going back to our three individuals, you only need to build a flagship product once; you only need to write a unique episode once; and the essence of omakase is to focus on the customer's experience, not to scale and become a franchise.

 But the second you need to do something that has to scale, micromanaging will almost always lead to failure.
-It just so happens that most people will typically have to manage processes and work that needs to scale, where micromanaging is ineffective.
-Also, people generally don't like being micromanaged, which is what also gives micromanaging a bad reputation.
+It just so happens that most people will typically have to manage processes and work that need to scale, which is where micromanaging is ineffective.
+Also, people generally don't like being micromanaged.
+This combination is what gives micromanaging a bad reputation.

+The follow up thought here is, if there are situations where micromanaging is effective, how can one do it in such a way that it doesn't hurt morale?